hrap1919/qbc/README.md

 #### 2. qbversion

-print the versions of used software
+Print the versions of used software

 Usage: qbversion [(app|api|build [qt|libtorrent|boost|openssl|bitness])]

 #### 3. qbstatus

-Get the current status of the server
+Show the current status of the server

 Usage: qbstatus

 #### 4. qbpref

-Get the value of specified preference property, or print all preferences
+Show the value of specified preference property, or print all preferences

 Usage: qbpref [(-r PREF_PROPERTY | PREF_PROPERTY_1 [PREF_PROPERTY_2 ...])]